 As determined by the commissioner of revenue, collection costs shall be added to the debts referred to the commissioner or private collection agency for collection.
 Collection costs are collectible by the commissioner or private agency from the debtor at the same time and in the same manner as the referred debt.
 If the commissioner or private agency collects an amount less than the total due, the payment is applied proportionally to collection costs and the underlying debt unless the commissioner has waived this requirement for certain categories of debt pursuant to the department's internal guidelines.
 Collection costs collected by the commissioner under this subdivision or retained under subdivision 6 shall be deposited in the general fund as nondedicated receipts.
 Collections of collection costs in excess of collection agency fees must be deposited in the general fund as nondedicated receipts.

 Collection costs imposed under subdivision 1 shall be canceled and subtracted from the amount due if:

 (1) the debtor's household income as defined in section 290A.03, subdivision 5, excluding the exemption subtractions in subdivision 3, paragraph (3) of that section, for the 12 months preceding the date of referral is less than twice the annual federal poverty guideline under United States Code, title 42, section 9902, subsection (2);

-(2) within 60 days after the first contact with the debtor by the enterprise or collection agency, the debtor establishes reasonable cause for the failure to pay the debt prior to referral of the debt to the enterprise;
+(2) within 60 days after the first contact with the debtor by the commissioner or collection agency, the debtor establishes reasonable cause for the failure to pay the debt prior to referral of the debt to the commissioner;

 (3) a good faith dispute as to the legitimacy or the amount of the debt is made, and payment is remitted or a payment agreement is entered into within 30 days after resolution of the dispute;